AdobeDocs/experience-manager-cloud-service.en/help/operations/configuration-pipeline.md

 | [Audit log Purge Maintenance Task](/help/operations/maintenance.md#purge-tasks) | MaintenanceTasks | Optimize the AEM audit log for increased performance by declaring rules around when logs should be purged. |
 | [Log forwarding](/help/implementing/developing/introduction/log-forwarding.md) | LogForwarding | Configure the endpoints and credentials for forwarding logs to various destinations (e.g., Splunk, Datadog, HTTPS).
 This feature is not yet available. |

-This article describes concepts shared across either all or a subset of the features supported by Config Pipelines.
+The rest of this article describes general concepts shared across either all or a subset of the features supported by Config Pipelines.

-It should be pointed out that each feature has its own dedicated article or section of an article detailing its unique syntax; when appropriate, this shared article is referenced.

-Configuration Pipleines can be deployed via Cloud Manager to dev, stage, and production environment types in production (non-sandbox) programs.
+Configuration Pipelines can be deployed via Cloud Manager to dev, stage, and production environment types in production (non-sandbox) programs.
 RDEs are not currently supported.

 ## Common syntax {#common-syntax}